UMCai/pytorch-tutorial-ViT/README.md

 The goal of this tutorial is to have a deeper understanding on vision transformer.
 Nowadays, developers are focusing on applying the SOTA models on their customized dataset, which makes sense because why reinvent the wheel?
 But it is different for researchers in deep learning field.
 For deep learning with computer vision, ViT is a build-in model in many open source framework, like pytorch, tensorflow.
 Many cool models use ViT as backbone for different computer vision tasks.
 Of course, eventually, we all use torchvision.models.vit, but how many people really understand every detail of ViT?
 If you do not understand how does ViT really works, then how can you make innovation upon it?

+## 6. Potential innovation
+1. play with cls token: as you can see here, cls token is used for classification, but why not use it for localization or other tasks?
+2. attention innovation: why not use something else to replace transformer? like retentive transformer maybe?
+3. any better way to exploit the other number of patch features? (you take the first one for classification) The other parts could be used for segmentation, detection?
+4. any good way to fine-tuning the model? which part to freeze, which part not, LoRA?

+## 7. Next step
+1. pytorch tutorial BERT reproduce!
+2. pytorch tutorial CLIP reproduce!